-Prior to the training, gather all of the materials needed for the activity.
-Pre-wash the produce that will be used for the training.
-Set up a workstation for each participant with an anti-slip mat, cutting board, chef knife, and vegetables.

-During the activity, remember to monitor and observe staff as they practice their culinary skills.
+- Prior to the training, gather all of the materials needed for the activity.
+Pre-wash the carrots that will be used for the training.
+Set up a workstation for each participant with an anti-slip mat, cutting board, chef knife, vegetable peeler, and a carrot. - During the activity, remember to monitor and observe staff as they practice their culinary skills.